 Says Ian…

 “This has got to be one of America’s most important places to visit.
 Historically it has had a notorious and sometimes sinister reputation.
 It was established as a forced quarantine camp for people suffering from infectious and often fatal diseases such as typhoid, scarlet fever, yellow fever and thyphus.
-There were six people suffering from leprosy here in wooden huts
+There were six people suffering from leprosy here in wooden huts.

 New York was taking in a huge number of immigrants in the late nineteenth and earth twentieth centuries – and new arrivals were forced to live in crowded and unsanitary conditions.
 Diseases would inevitably spread and once the health authorities identified a person as having a communicable disease they were seized and forced to live on North Brother Island – unless they were rich enough to afford a private clinic.
 Conditions were bad – the mortality rate among patients was high and the recovery rate low.
 There was no telephony in those early days so once people were grabbed and taken there – they were often never heard from again by their families.’